Azure/azure-powershell/src/CustomProviders/docs/Update-AzCustomProvider.md

 Accept wildcard characters: False
 ```

-### -ResourceProviderName
+### -ResourceGroupName
-The name of the resource provider.
+The name of the resource group.

 ```yaml
 Type: System.String